Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Push-forward for projective morphisms

 where $\varphi$ denotes the closed immersion induced by $g$ and $h$, and $\psi$ denotes the Segre embedding.
 The right vertical arrow $q$ denotes the natural projection.
 Note that $\varphi$ and $\psi$ are both regular by \cite{SGA6} Expos\'e V \III\ Corollaire 1.3 and \cite{EGAIV} Th\'eor\`eme 17.12.1, respectively.
 By Lemma \ref{lem7-1}\,(2), (4) and the axioms in Definition \ref{axiom1}\,(3), we have

 which implies the assertion.

 (2) Fix a factorization $Y \os{g}\hra \bP^m \os{p}\to X$ of $f$.
-The projection formula holds for $g$ by the axiom in Definition \ref{axiom1}\,(3b), and holds for $p$ as well because the Dold-Thom isomorphism is compatible with the left multiplication by $\sfGa(*)_X$, cf.\ Definition \ref{axiom1}\,(2).
+The projection formula holds for $g$ by the axiom in Definition \ref{axiom1}\,(3b), and holds for $p$ as well because the isomorphism of the projective bundle formula is compatible with the multiplication by $\sfGa(*)_X$, cf.\ Definition \ref{axiom1}\,(2).
 The assertion follows from these facts.

 (3) Taking factorizations $f : Y \os{g}\hra \bP^m \os{p}\to X$ and $f' : Z \os{h}\hra \bP^n \os{p'}\to Y$, one can easily deduce the assertion from Lemma \ref{lem7-1}\,(3), (4).
 The details are left to the reader.